 Main Functionalities of the Portal The landing page of a Sampo portal contains a series of application perspective windows that allow one to search, browse, and analyze the underlying KG from different perspectives, based on the classes of the KG.
 A perspective for a class contains a faceted search engine whose facets are based on the properties of the class; by making selections on the facets a corresponding subset of individuals of the class is retrieved as the search result, and hit counts on the facet categories are updated to guide the search.
 The result set can then be analyzed on different tabs, e.g., on a map or timeline or using graphs.
 At any point, an individual can be chosen for a closer look at its instance page that provides comprehensive linked data about the individual.
 Here it is also possible to analyze and visualize data about the individual by using separate tabs.
-In the case of LETTERSAMPO FINLAND, the are four main application perspectives available for 1) Letters, 2) People and organizations, 3) Finds and collections, and 4) Places (upper row of boxes in Fig. 6).
-They can be used for searching all data in the KG.

-The landing page also contains-under the main perspectives in Fig. 6-separate focused search views into the data based on four previously published digital editions: Albert Edelfelt, Elias Lönnrot, J. V. Snellman, and Zachris Topelius.
+The landing page of LETTERSAMPO FINLAND is depicted in Figure 4.
+There are four main application perspectives available for 1) Letters, 2) People and organizations, 3) Finds and collections, and 4) Places (cf. upper row of boxes on the page).
+The landing page also contains-under the main perspectives in Figure 4-separate focused search views into the data based on the four previously published digital editions of the letters of Albert Edelfelt, Elias Lönnrot, J. V. Snellman, and Zachris Topelius.
 They provide not only metadata but also the contents of the letters.

-Below these, there is still one view that provides a listing and links to the 15 memory organizations that originally collected and own the LETTERSAMPO data.
+Below these, there is still one view that provides a listing and links to the memory organizations that originally collected and own the LETTERSAMPO data.